 I don’t need to forgive anyone in order to be free, healthy, and well.

 I can let it go without forgiving it.
 To quote the mighty Kesha, “Some things only God can forgive.”

 My first-hand experience has taught me that Christians fear sex.
 They are afraid to talk about it.
 They are afraid of thinking about it.
 They would be perfectly happy if they could fully avoid everything about it (until marriage, I guess) and most tend to wish or even expect the same from their children.

 It is an impossible task to express the helplessness that I feel.
 In knowing that the numerous problems are about to arise in the upcoming years, consequently from children knowing little to nothing about consent.
-My fear is for these future Dalmas and for anyone, but especially minors, who could be unknowingly taking advantage of their peers.
+My fear is for these future Dalmas and for every unaware individual.

 After thinking and working on this post for over a week, I still haven’t concluded whether Christian beliefs align with the idea of consent.
 I know what my understanding of God would say about consent, but the interpretation sadly depends on the Christian.